portsoc/hangman-in-branches/README.md

 Open `index.html` in your browser (<kbd>Ctrl</kbd> + <kbd>O</kbd> in Linux/Windows or <kbd>Cmd</kbd> + <kbd>O</kbd> in Mac).

-The JavaScript should be already running.
+The script should be already running.
 Do you see the keyboard or the dashes for the hangman word?

 ## Further Exploration